-THESE ROOMS an important new collaboration between ANU and CoisCéim Dance Theatre.
-It is an immersive live performance and film installation project that cross pollinates contemporary dance, visual art and theatre.
+THESE ROOMS is an important new collaboration between ANU and CoisCéim Dance Theatre.
+It is an immersive live performance and installation project that cross pollinates contemporary dance, visual art and theatre.

 ARTS COUNCIL OF IRELAND | OPEN CALL